-5. Institutional Disciplinary Sanctions
+5. Disciplinary Sanctions

-Any employee who violates the standards of conduct enumerated in this Policy will be subject to appropriate disciplinary action, in accordance with the Collective Bargaining Agreements and applicable Board Policies, which may include, termination of employment, or, consistent with local, state, or federal law, referral for prosecution.
+Any employee who violates the standards of conduct enumerated in this Policy will be subject to appropriate disciplinary action, in accordance with applicable collective bargaining agreements and applicable Board Policies, which may include termination of employment, or, consistent with local, state, or federal law, referral for prosecution.